ortemcheg/yandex-maps-react/README.md

 ## Synopsis
 A set of React components for embedding Yandex Maps in React Apps.

+**IMPORTANT** The components albeit functional are in the early stages of development.
+The fully fledged library will be rearranged and uploaded to the mpm registry when it's ready.

 ## Motivation
 Yandex Maps (YM) is the most popular map service in Russia.
 The YM team provides \[imperative\] JavaScript API to enable developers to embed Yandex Maps in their JS apps and to add geo objects to those maps. yandex-maps-react is an easy to use React abstaction for that API.